kddart/dartVarietalID/README.md

   varieties were mixed.
 Therefore, the presence score is not used in purity calculation.

-Note: Absent score and present score together could be used as a form of a distance metric.
+Note: Absent and present scores could be used together as a form of a distance metric.

 ### **Visualisation Tab**

 Utilising PCA, this tab presents the spatial genetic variation of a sample alongside its closest references.
-These PCA plots are interactive, allowing rotation, zoom, and exploration of data points.
+PCA plots are interactive, allowing rotation, zoom, and exploration of data points.
 Users can export these visualisations as static images or interactive HTML files.
-Additionally, tables detailing the matching probability for each sample can be saved in CSV format.
+Additionally, tables detailing the matching probability of the top matching references for each sample and for all the samples can be saved in CSV format.

 <p align="center">
 <img src='www/Visualisation_1.png' width="800"/>